This week I´m checking in from Miami, FL.

 3. Apple products.
 Apple computers, iphones, ipads and anything else Apple is best brought from USA.

 4. Footwear.
 Name-brand shoes like Nike tennis shoes can be double the price of the same shoe found in USA.
-Moral of the story, bring down!
-Womens high heels´ are often MUCH less expensive in USA, too.
+Moral of the story, bring down! summer walking sandals are often MUCH less expensive in USA, too.
 Bring, the local Ecuadorians already know this!
+Speaking of summer walking, Ecuador Summer is one of the hottest in the World, make sure to visit riverfronttimes.com and learn more about portable air conditioner units.

 5. Cosmetic products like specific facial creams, make-up.
 Again, these products can be hard to find or double the price in Ecuador.